alanreidt/range-slider-component/README.md

 npm run build
 ```

-The `slider API` is connected to the `test-page/app.js` file.
+`Slider API` is connected to the `test-page/app.js` file.
 You can mess around with it there.

 Production version is placed in `prod` folder.